lloesche/valheim-server-docker/README.md

 # Crossplay

 By default the container only allow Steam clients.
 If you enable the `CROSSPLAY=true` option the server will switch from Steam matchmaking to PlayFab, allowing Xbox and Microsoft Store clients to connect.
-When enabling crossplay, a third port is opened (2458 UDP) used for the crossplay backend communication, specifically for Xbox/Microsoft Store clients using PlayFab services.
+When enabling crossplay, a third port is opened (2458 UDP) used for the crossplay backend communication.

-Note: that some mods may not work well or at all with crossplay enabled, which is why it is not enabled by default.
+Note that some mods may not work well or at all with crossplay enabled, which is why it is not enabled by default.

 ## When you need crossplay